metno/ESGF_download/README.md

 - bash
 - wget
 - enough space to store your data
-- an ESGF open ID
+- an ESGF OpenID (publically available)

 ## Limitations
 As a standard the download scripts created by th ESGF API use certificates for authentication.
 These need to be renewed after a